microsoft/FluidExamples/brainstorm/README.md

 Here we see that `lastEditedMemberName` is instantiated depending on if the last edited user is the same as the current user and if the last change in content is 2 seconds or more ago, before finally displaying the output.

-One final caveat to this feature is that we are using the `useEffect()` hook to update our views, but with our implementation, the hook will only be triggered when a user makes a change to the `SharedMap`.
-Hence, to update the last edited user for the note after 2 seconds has passed, we added a timer to trigger a `useEffect()` hook in [NoteSpace.tsx](./src/view/NoteSpace.tsx) every 3 seconds and refresh the view.
+One final caveat to this feature is that we are using the `useEffect()` hook to update our views, but with our implementation, the hook will only be triggered when there is a change to the `SharedMap`.
+Hence, we added a timer to trigger a `useEffect()` hook in [NoteSpace.tsx](./src/view/NoteSpace.tsx) every 3 seconds and refresh the view.

 ```ts
 // This runs when via model changes whether initiated by user or from external